-After you have used the Model Optimizer to create an Intermediate Representation (IR), use the Inference Engine to infer input data.
+After you have used the Model Optimizer to create an Intermediate Representation (IR), use the Inference Engine to infer the result for a given input data.

 To learn about how to use the Inference Engine API for your application, see the Integrating Inference Engine in Your Application documentation.